-Insurance does not cover couples, relationship, or marriage counseling.
-And I do not bill insurance companies for marriage counseling sessions.
+Insurance typically does not cover or reimburse for couples, relationship, or marriage counseling.
 While couples sessions are private pay only, you may still be able to use your HSA and/or benefit card to help pay for marriage counseling depending on your employer’s guidelines.

 Can I use my out-of-network insurance benefits?